ewan-lister/EE-399/Homework/HW3/README.md

 | ------------|  ---------   |   ---------- |
 | LDA      | 1, 2       |  0.98  |

+Initially we selected two digits which are easy to separate as a benchmark for the LDA classifier.
+1 has almost no correlation with the feature space we would associate with horizontal bars found in most numbers.
+Consider 7, 5, 9, 8, and 2.
+All of these numbers have some sort of extended line segment at their top.
+Thus it's likely trivial for an LDA classifier to separate simple vertical line segment 1s from 2s.
+In the case where images contained a 1 which contains a small bent serif at the top, this would extend the 1 into the aforementioned feature space, not to mention the large serif at the bottom, which resembles that at the base of a 2.

+This is just an example of the similarities and differences between digits that would influence how they are classified, if LDA seeks to reduce the dimensionality of data while still specifying the most significant differences between distinct labels, these similarities can decrease its accuracy.

 ### Results of LDA Classifier on all 45 digit pairs

 | Classifier | Digits | Accuracy |